 As a general rule, only full-time students are allowed to live in the dorms.
-Should a student drop a class(es), he / she will be asked to vacate housing if the drop results in the student having less than 9 credit hours.
+Should a student drop a class(es), he / she will be asked to vacate housing within 48 hours if the drop results in the student having less than 9 credit hours.